rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 The third substep of masking is filtering positions.
 You can filter positions based on two criteria, in this order:

-- **Number of informative reads:**
+Filter positions by number of informative reads
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Estimating the fraction of mutated reads at a given position requires a large number of reads so that the uncertainty (i.e. error bars) is much smaller than the fraction of mutated reads.
 The default minimum number of informative reads is 1000, which we have found to yield a reasonably small uncertainties in the mutation fraction.
 You can specify the minimum number of informative reads at each position using the option ``--min-ninfo-pos {n}``, where ``{n}`` is the number of informative positions.
 We discourage going below 1000 reads unless you have multiple replicates, the total number of informative reads at the position among all replicates is at least 1000, and the mutation rates of the replicates correlate with a Pearson or Spearman coefficient of at least 0.95.

-- **Fraction of mutated reads:**
+Filter positions by fraction of mutated reads
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Mutational profiling generally yields fractions of mutated reads up to 0.3.
 Positions with fractions of mutated reads that exceed 0.5 are likely to be mutated for some reason other than chemcial probing, such as misalignment (especially when two or more reference sequences are very similar), an endogenous RNA modification (if the RNA came from cells), a mistake in the template DNA (if the RNA was transcribed *in vitro*), or a mistake in the reference sequence.
 Thus, SEISMIC-RNA discards positions with a fraction of mutated reads greater than 0.5, by default.
 You can change the maximum fraction of mutated reads using the option ``--max-fmut-pos {f}``, where ``{f}`` is the fraction of mutated reads.

 Mask: Output files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All output files go into the directory ``{out}/{sample}/mask/{ref}``, where ``{out}`` is the output directory, ``{sample}`` is the sample, and ``{ref}`` is the name of the reference.
+All output files go into the directory ``{out}/{sample}/mask/{ref}/{sect}``, where ``{out}`` is the output directory, ``{sample}`` is the sample, ``{ref}`` is the reference, and ``{sect}`` is the section.

 Mask output file: Batch of masked reads
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""